JKeller45/PySonic/index.md

 # Introducing PySonic

 **The internet is full of online audio react visualizers, but they all place a  watermark over your video.
 You could pay for and learn Adobe After Effects, but that takes time and isn't what most people are looking for.
-PySonic is designed to be quick and easy, while still generating high quality videos, without that stupid watermark.**
+PySonic is designed to be quick and easy, while still generating high-quality videos, without that stupid watermark.**

 ## About

-PySonic is an easy to use python application that create reactive video from an audio input.
-With an efficient render pipeline with multithreading, it is capable of rendering high quality video very quickly.
+PySonic is an easy-to-use Python application that creates reactive video from an audio input.
+With an efficient render pipeline with multithreading, it is capable of rendering high-quality video very quickly.

 Some features include: